An object could not be found Outlook error [FIX]

 1. Check that Outlook is not configured to run in Compatibility Mode

 - Open the folder that includes Outlook with File (or Windows) Explorer.

 - Then, right-click the Outlook.exe and select Properties from its context menu to open the Properties window.

-- Now click the Compatibility tab, which includes a Run this program in compatibility mode for check box.
+- Now click the Compatibility tab, which includes the Run this program in compatibility mode for checkbox.